sustrik/libdill/tutorial-protocol.md

 ## Step 9: Terminal handshake

-Imagine that user wants to close the quux protocol and start a new protocol, say HTTP, on top of the same underlying connection.
+Imagine that user wants to close the quux protocol and start a new protocol, say HTTP, on top of the same underlying TCP connection.
 For that to work both peers would have to make sure that they've received all quux-related data before proceeding.
-If they did not the leftover quux data would confuse the subsequent HTTP protocol.
+If they had left any unconsumed data in TCP buffers, the subsequent HTTP protocol would read it and get confused by it.

-To achieve that peers will send a single termination byte (255) each to another to mark end of the stream of quux messages.
-After doing so they will read any receive and drop quux messages from the peer until they receive the 255 byte.
+To achieve that the peers will send a single termination byte (255) each to another to mark the end of the stream of quux messages.
+After doing so they will read any receive and drop all quux messages from the peer until they receive the 255 byte.
 At that point all the quux data are cleaned up, both peers have consistent view of the world and HTTP protocol can be safely initiated.

-Let's add to flags to the quux socket object, one meaning "termination byte was already sent", the other "termination byte was already received":
+Let's start with addinbg two flags to the quux socket object, one meaning "termination byte was already sent", the other "termination byte was already received":

 ```c